jasonokoro/ISC-353-Assignment-1/README.md

 - Traditional metrics like **Offensive Rebounds** and **Assists** maintain relatively stable importance
 - **Shooting Percentages** show consistent but moderate predictive power across decades

-## Basketball Context

-### The 3-Point Revolution

-Our findings quantitatively confirm the well-documented "3-point revolution" in modern basketball:

-1. **1979-1990s**: The 3-point line is introduced but remains underutilized.
-Players and coaches view it as a specialist weapon rather than a core offensive strategy.

-2. **2000s**: Gradual adoption increases as analytics demonstrate the efficiency advantage of 3-point shooting (3 points vs. 2 points for similar shot difficulty).

-3. **2010s-Present**: The "Steph Curry Era" fully embraces 3-point shooting as a primary offensive weapon.
-Teams like the Golden State Warriors revolutionize basketball strategy, making 3-point volume central to offensive schemes.

-### Statistical Interpretation

-A standardized coefficient of 0.6030 (2017) means that a one-standard-deviation increase in 3PA per game corresponds to approximately 0.60 additional points per game in predicted scoring, holding all other factors constant.
-This is a substantial effect size, comparable to traditional high-volume scoring methods.

-## Implications

-### For Basketball Analytics

-- **Team Building**: Modern NBA teams must prioritize 3-point shooting ability when evaluating players
-- **Strategy**: Offensive systems should maximize quality 3-point attempts
-- **Player Development**: Youth development programs should emphasize 3-point shooting skills

-### For Statistical Modeling

-- **Era Adjustment**: Historical player comparisons must account for the changing role of 3-point shooting
-- **Predictive Models**: Contemporary scoring models should weight 3PA more heavily than historical data would suggest

 ## Technical Details

 ### Model Specifications